convergence-rfq/convergence-program-library/.autodoc/docs/markdown/rfq/js/generated/instructions/fundCollateral.md

   collateralInfo: collateralInfoPublicKey,
   collateralToken: collateralTokenPublicKey,
   tokenProgram: tokenProgramPublicKey,
-  anchorRemainingAccounts: [additionalAccount1, additionalAccount2]
+  anchorRemainingAccounts: [remainingAccount1, remainingAccount2],
 };

 const args = {
-  amount: 1000000000 // amount of collateral to fund };
+  amount: 1000000000,
+};

 const instruction = createFundCollateralInstruction(accounts, args);
 ```
 ## Questions:
  1. What is the purpose of this code and what problem does it solve?
-- This code defines a function called `createFundCollateralInstruction` that creates a Solana transaction instruction for funding collateral.
-It solves the problem of creating a standardized instruction for funding collateral that can be used across different Solana programs.
+- This code is part of the Convergence Program Library and provides functions for creating a fund collateral instruction for a Solana-based protocol.
+It allows users to deposit collateral into a protocol in exchange for a loan.

 2. What external dependencies does this code have?
-- This code has external dependencies on the `@solana/spl-token`, `@convergence-rfq/beet`, and `@solana/web3.js` packages.
+- This code depends on the "@solana/spl-token", "@convergence-rfq/beet", and "@solana/web3.js" packages.

 3. What is the expected input and output of the `createFundCollateralInstruction` function?
-- The `createFundCollateralInstruction` function expects three arguments: `accounts`, `args`, and `programId`.
-It returns a Solana transaction instruction.
-The `accounts` argument is an object that contains various account information needed for the transaction.
-The `args` argument is an object that contains the amount of collateral to be funded.
-The `programId` argument is an optional parameter that specifies the Solana program ID to use for the transaction.
+- The `createFundCollateralInstruction` function expects an object containing various accounts and arguments, and returns a `TransactionInstruction` object that can be used to execute a fund collateral instruction on the Solana blockchain.